China Mobile to raise up to $8.8 bln in Shanghai listing

-Dec 21 (Reuters) - China Mobile 0941.HK, the world's largest mobile network operator by number of subscribers, said it plans to raise as much as 56 billion yuan ($8.8 billion) in a Shanghai public offering.
+Dec 21 (Reuters) - China Mobile 0941.HK, the world's largest mobile network operator by total subscribers, said on Tuesday it aims to raise up to 56 billion yuan ($8.8 billion) in a Shanghai public offering, a year after being kicked off the New York Stock Exchange.

+A growing number of U.S.-listed Chinese companies are seeking listings in China or Hong Kong amid rising Sino-U.S. tensions.

+Washington this month blacklisted Chinese companies, including AI company SenseTime Group, over allegations of human rights violations, and finalised rules to kick non-compliant Chinese firms off American exchanges in three years.

-The company plans to sell up to 845 million shares at 57.58 yuan apiece, raising as much as 48.7 billion yuan before an over-allotment option is exercised, it said in a prospectus.
+China Mobile said in a prospectus that it plans to sell up to 845 million shares at 57.58 yuan apiece, raising as much as 48.7 billion yuan before an over-allotment option is exercised.

-After the over-allotment option is fully exercised, it will raise up to 56 billion yuan.
+After that option is fully exercised, it will raise up to 56 billion yuan.

-Hong Kong-listed China Mobile is selling shares in Shanghai after being forced off the New York Stock Exchange by U.S. investment restrictions.

-It follows China listings of state-owned rivals China Telecom 0728.HK and China Unicom 0762.HK, which were also kicked off the U.S. bourse.
+China Mobile's smaller state-owned rivals, China Telecom 0728.HK and China Unicom 0762.HK, are already listed in China.

-The delistings stem from a Trump-era decision to restrict investment in Chinese technology firms, which has been left unchanged by the Biden administration amid continuing tensions between Washington and Beijing.
+The three were delisted from the New York stock exchange after a Trump-era decision to restrict investment in Chinese technology firms, which has been left unchanged by the Biden administration amid continuing tensions between Washington and Beijing.

+In addition to the sanctions, the U.S. Securities Exchange Commission (SEC) this month finalised rules to delist U.S.-listed Chinese companies under the Holding Foreign Companies Accountable Act (HFCAA).

+According to accounting firm EY, five of the top 10 Hong Kong listings in 2021 were secondary listings of U.S-listed Chinese companies, including Baidu (9888.HK) and Bilibili Inc (9626.HK), and the trend of Chinese companies coming home will continue.

 ($1 = 7.7670 Hong Kong dollars)